|Living with Adult ADHD||ADHD in Women||Apps & Tools|

 |ADHD Treatment Home||Natural Treatments||Treating Kids|

 |Medications||Diet & Nutrition||Treating Kids Naturally|

 |Medication Reviews||Side Effects||First 100 Days|

 |ADHD Symptoms Home||Self-Tests||ADHD in Women|

 |Give a Gift|

 Most of the over-the-counter medications used to treat colds and fevers can be used safely while taking an ADHD drug.
-If your daughter takes an amphetamine (brand names Adderall, Dexedrine), you may want to avoid giving her antihistamines.
+If you or your child takes an amphetamine (brand names Adderall, Dexedrine), you may want to avoid antihistamines.
 Amphetamines may counteract the sedative effect of antihistamines, and this interaction could be dangerous.